GSUSB Device Stack

 2.2 Bulk endpoints

-- Bulk OUT: Host → Device (host sends CAN/FD frames and uses it for TX-echo tracking)
+- Bulk OUT: Host → Device (host sends CAN/FD frames; carries

-- Bulk IN: Device → Host (device reports CAN/FD RX frames, error frames, and TX-echo replies)
+echo_idfor TX echo) - Bulk IN: Device → Host (device reports RX frames/error frames, plus TX echo replies)

 3. gs_usb wire format (data plane)

-All bulk data frames start with a fixed 12-byte header:
+All Bulk data frames start with a fixed 12-byte header (little-endian):

 struct WireHeader {